-The International Affairs (IA) Graduate Program is one of two graduate programs offered by the Department of Government at CSUS.
-It is a professional two-year interdisciplinary program of graduate studies leading to a Master of Arts degree in International Affairs (MIA).
+The International Affairs (IA) Graduate Program is one of two graduate programs offered by the Department of Government at Sacramento State.
+It is a professional twoyear interdisciplinary program of graduate studies leading to a Master of Arts degree in International Affairs (MIA).
 Our students come from diverse backgrounds and undergraduate majors, including the natural, social and engineering sciences, as well as business and the humanities.

 The program has undergone a major restructuring designed to prepare students for a variety of careers in public and private organizations engaged in international interactions, including governmental agencies, the foreign service, international organizations, non-governmental organizations, international business and trade, multinational corporations, as well as the academy.
 The newly revised curriculum offers a broad range of options and opportunities for students to concentrate on issues and areas of their interests while obtaining a solid foundational knowledge of international relations and international political economy.
-The program is particularly suitable for students seeking a curriculum with an applied thrust emphasizing practical training through a combination of flexible electives and internship options that permits tailoring the program to each student's career needs.